nir/jupylet/docs/programmers_reference_guide/sound.rst

     from jupylet.audio.bundle import *

-Then create a ``Sample`` instance and load it into memory.
+Then create a :class:`~jupylet.audio.sample.Sample` instance and load it into memory.
 Here is how its done in the `examples/21-pong.ipynb <https://github.com/nir/jupylet/blob/master/examples/21-pong.ipynb>`_ example notebook:

 .. code-block:: python